Beluga whale: Taxonomy

 Skulls of (a) beluga, (b) beluga-narwhal hybrid, and (c) narwhal.

+The genus name Delphinapterus means "dolphin without fin" from Greek δελφίν delphin "dolphin", and απτερος apteros "wingless"; the specific epithet leucas comes from the Greek λευκας leukas meaning "white".
 The beluga was first described in 1776 by Peter Simon Pallas.
 It is a member of the family Monodontidae, which is in turn part of the parvorder Odontoceti (toothed whales).

 The Irrawaddy dolphin was once placed in the same family, though recent genetic evidence suggests these dolphins belong to the family Delphinidae.
 The narwhal is the only other species within the Monodontidae.
 A skull has been discovered with intermediate characteristics supporting the hypothesis that hybridisation is possible between these two species.

-The name of the genus, Delphinapterus, means "dolphin without fin" (from the Greek δελφίν (delphin), dolphin and απτερος (apteros), wingless) and the species name leucas means "white" (from the Greek λευκας (leukas), white).
-The Red List of Threatened Species gives both beluga and white whale as common names, though the former is now more popular.
-The English name comes from the Russian белу́га, which derives from the word белый (bélyj), meaning "white".
-Nowadays the word белу́га in Russian refers to the beluga sturgeon, while the whale is called almost similarly - белу́ха ("belúha").

-The whale is also colloquially known as the "sea canary" on account of its high-pitched squeaks, squeals, clucks, and whistles.
-A Japanese researcher claimed that he taught a beluga to "talk" by using these sounds to identify three different objects, offering hope that humans may one day be able to communicate effectively with sea mammals.
-A similar observation has been made by Canadian researchers, where a beluga which died in 2007 "talked" when he was still a subadult.
-Another example is NOC, a beluga whale that could mimic the rhythm and tone of human language.
-Beluga whales in the wild have been reported to imitate human voices.